Chicken Pakora (Indian Takeaway / Kebab Shop Style)

 Step 1: Chicken Marinade

-In a large bowl, add the basaar curry powder, cumin powder, coriander powder, garlic powder, paprika, chilli powder, dried fenugreek leaves, turmeric powder, mint sauce, tamarind paste, vegetable oil and water.
+In a large bowl, add 1/4 teaspoon basaar style curry powder1/2 teaspoon cumin powder1/2 teaspoon coriander powder1/4 teaspoon garlic powder1/4 teaspoon paprika1/8 teaspoon chilli powder1/4 teaspoon dried fenugreek leaves1/8 teaspoon turmeric powder1/2 teaspoon sea salt1 generous teaspoon garlic & ginger paste1/4 teaspoon mint sauce1/4 teaspoon tamarind paste1 teaspoon sunflower oil and 2 teaspoons water.
 Mix well until combined.
-Add the chicken and mix well until evenly coated.
-Cover the chicken and set aside in the fridge.
-The chicken can be marinated for 1 hour, or overnight.
+Add 2 large skinless, boneless chicken breast fillets, each sliced into 5-6 strips (or equivalent mini chicken fillets) and mix well until evenly coated.
+Cover and set aside in the fridge for 1 hour, or ideally overnight.

 Step 2: Chicken Pakora Mix

-Heat oil for deep frying to 170C.
-In a separate large bowl, add the gram flour, plain flour and beetroot powder.
-Mix briefly, then add water as required to form a thin paste.
-Dust the marinated chicken with a little plain flour and mix well.
+Heat oil for deep frying to 180C.
+In a separate large bowl, add 8 tablespoons gram flour6 tablespoons plain flour and 1 generous teaspoon beetroot powder.
+Mix briefly, then add cold water as required to form a thin paste.
+Dust the marinated chicken with a little more plain flour and mix well.
 Add the marinated chicken pieces to the prepared paste and mix well until the chicken is coated.
 The mix will appear patchy around the chicken, but will seal and form a crispy crust upon hitting the hot oil.

 Step 3: Fry Chicken Pakora